s1krace/risker/README.md

 * `oopbuy.com`
 * `hoobuy.com`

-Stay tuned for more sites in future updates!
+Additional websites are on the way in future updates, so keep an eye out!

 ## ⚙️ Easy Installation

 1. **Download the Code:** Click the green "Code" button and select "Download ZIP."
-2. **Extract Files:** Unzip the downloaded file to a folder on your computer.
+2. **Extract Files:** Unzip the file you downloaded to a folder on your computer.
 3. **Load in Chrome:**
    * Open Chrome and navigate to `chrome://extensions/`.
-   * Enable "Developer mode" in the top right corner.
+   * Enable "Developer mode" in the top right.
-   * Click "Load unpacked" and select the folder where you extracted the files.
+   * Click "Load unpacked" and then select the folder where you unzipped the files.

-Risker by Race is now ready to enhance your browsing experience!
+Risker by Race is now installed to enhance your browsing experience!

 ## 🚀 How It Works

 Once installed, Risker by Race works automatically.
-No need for any setup or configuration.
-It silently removes risk reminders and cleans affiliate links, with a brief notification to keep you informed.
+There is no configuration or setup needed.
+It silently removes risk reminders and cleans affiliate links, with a brief notification to inform you.

 ## 🤝 Contribute

 Got ideas for improvement or want to add support for more websites?
-We welcome your contributions!
+We welcome contributions!

-* Report bugs or suggest features through the "Issues" tab.
+* File an issue in the "Issues" tab for reporting bugs or proposing features.
 * Fork the repository and submit pull requests with your enhancements.

 ## 📜 License